Nevada 2022 General Election Results: US Senate, governor's race and more - NewsBreak

 Republican Stavros Anthony will be Nevada's next lieutenant governor, the Associated Press projected Friday.

+Democrats Are On The Brink Of A Historic State Legislative Election Performance

+Republicans have dominated the state legislative election landscape over the past decade, but after this year’s midterm elections Democrats are on the cusp of making history at that level of the ballot.
+Democrats are expected to hold on to their existing majorities in both the Nevada state Assembly and...

-As results trickle in, many Democrats gain ground on Republicans in Nevada
+Preliminary results show Democrats with narrow leads over Republicans in Nevada House races

+LAS VEGAS (KTNV) — Three Democratic incumbents are trying to hold onto their congressional seats in Nevada as results continue to show very tight races on Wednesday afternoon.
+Two of the three seats include swing districts stretching out of Las Vegas through the suburbs into rural areas that have...

 2news.com